CHILD SUPPORT

 - The number of overnight stays the child(ren) spend/s with you

-As additional factors may apply and child support calculation is a complex process, it’s often helpful to consult with an experienced Denver child support attorney to better understand how personal factors may impact your child support order.
+As additional factors may apply and child support calculation is a complex process, it’s often helpful to consult with an experienced attorney to better understand how personal factors may impact your child support order.
 If you have an existing order, an experienced attorney can also help you request a modification to that order if your financial or custodial situation changes.

 What Does Child Support Cover?

-Child support orders are intended to help balance the costs associated with caring for the child(ren) between parents to ensure they continue providing equitable support after separation.
+These are intended to help balance the costs associated with caring for the child(ren) between parents to ensure they continue providing equitable support after separation.
 They often include costs associated with:

 - Housing (rent or mortgage)